In the book of Acts we are introduced to Paul. Many of us know and love Paul. But before he was the famous Paul, he was infamously known as Saul…

 Yet Jesus had been clear in denouncing this: “You have let go of the commands of God and are holding to human traditions… You have a fine way of setting aside the commands of God in order to observe your own traditions! … You nullify the word of God by your tradition” (Mark 7:8,9,13 NIV).
 The NKJV version states, “You make the Word of God of no effect through your tradition” (Mark 7:13).

 Jesus was saying the Pharisees were dishonoring God because they elevated their traditions and loyalty to man above God.
 Jesus went further and said their worship was vain lip service, masking the idolatry of their heart.
-The Pharisees real love was for their traditions and their positions–they elevated themselves and wanted to maintain that.
+The Pharisees real love was for their traditions and their positions–they elevated themselves and wanted to protect their high status.

-Following man was more important than following Jesus.
+For a Pharisee, following man is more important than following Jesus.

 Back to Saul…

 Saul’s zeal becomes murderous.
 Remember, Saul thought he was serving God, doing the work of the church, and yet Saul stood over a man as he was stoned to death.
 Acts 7 tells the story of Saul officiating Stephen’s execution.
 Saul’s whole heart was invested in this execution.
-Saul was so blinded by wrong zeal that he couldn’t see murder for what it was: hatred, sin.
+Saul was so blinded by wrong zeal that he justified murder, his wrong zeal blinded him to his own sin.

-Saul’s wrong zeal for maintaining the traditions of the fathers allowed him the luxury of judging murder a righteous act serving God.
+Saul’s wrong zeal for maintaining the traditions of the fathers allowed him the luxury of judging murder a righteous act in the service of God.
 How blind and illogical and irrational.
-How far away from the heart of the Father.
-This is mind-bending RELIGIOUS MADNESS and it’s out of the pit of hell–demonically inspired.
+How far away from the heart of the Father!
+This is mind-bending RELIGIOUS MADNESS, it originates in the unrenewed soul of a person and becomes demonically empowered.

 Saul was indeed passionate and zealous in serving God but he didn’t know God.
 He was not following God.
 He was following man and man’s traditions.